WASdev/sample.microservicebuilder.helm.elk/README.md

 Once you're ready to deploy the ELK Sample, visit the [Installing the ELK Sample](installing_sample_elk_task.md) page.
 To configure the ELK stack, see [Using the ELK Sample](sample_elk_task.md).

 Useful tips for [Troubleshooting](sample_elk_troubleshoot.md) are also available.

+This sample works on x86_64 architectures only at this moment.